A curated selection of books aimed at enhancing the strategic, leadership, and financial acumen of modern CFOs.

 From navigating financial shenanigans and learning from historical mistakes to fostering team cohesion and understanding the evolution of money, each book in this curated list equips CFOs with the tools to thrive in their multifaceted roles.

-Our Top-Pick for Mastering Your Role: "The Balanced Scorecard: Translating Strategy into Action" by Robert S. Kaplan and David P. Norton is a must-read for any CFO looking to bridge the gap between strategy and execution.
+Our Top Recommendation for Mastering Your Role: The Balanced Scorecard: Translating Strategy into Action by Robert S. Kaplan and David P. Norton should be the go-to book for any CFO who desires to close the execution gap that exists between strategy formulation and execution.

 This book provides a strategic framework that is highly relevant for CFOs seeking to integrate financial management with broader business objectives.